nginx/unit-docs/source/news/2024/unit-1.32.0-released.rst

 ************************************************************************

-Since the release of Unit 1.31.0 in August 2023 and the announcement of our technology preview for WebAssembly, a lot has changed an happened in the WebAssembly ecosystem.
+Since the release of Unit 1.31.0 in August 2023 and the announcement of our technology preview for WebAssembly, a lot has changed and happened in the WebAssembly ecosystem.

 So we evolved and with 1.32.0, we are happy to announce the support for the